mm-zzg/vchub-en-v50/docs/management-platform/databases/database-table-reference/index.md

 ## Asset

-Within the **Asset** page, users can configure the repository for **Tag History**.
-When a tag associated with the asset is enabled for historical recording, the system will write data to the designated historical database either upon changes to the database or at predefined intervals.
+On the "Tags → Asset" page, you can configure the historical storage for tags.
+When "History" is enabled for a tag, its historical data will be stored in the corresponding history database.

 ![alt text](2.png)